bshin95/sei-p3/README.md

 # Description

 This is an Airbnb-based app built on Ruby on Rails integrating React as the front-end.
+The objective of the app is to allow users to listing their property for rental for a duration of time.
+Users can be split into two categories either: hosts or temporary tenants.
+Tenants can explore listings on the app and book houses, apartments, condos, studios, etc by contacting the host.

 # MVP Goals